-- 4.64 WCC has a Code of Construction Practice which contractors are required to sign up to and this addresses many of the issues.
-In addition, the Greater London Authority provides guidance on the control of construction dust and emissions and the use of Non-Road Mobile Machinery (NRMM) .
+- 4.65 WCC has a Code of Construction Practice which contractors are required to sign up to and this addresses many of the issues.
+In addition, the Greater London Authority provides guidance on the control of construction dust and emissions and the use of Non-Road Mobile Machinery (NRMM)26.
 However, they do not fully address all of the issues that arise, often due to the intensity of activity in the Area.
 In the past, the Area has raised various issues when commenting on planning applications in an attempt to mitigate the negative impact of the developments.
-A list of these and other measures and recommendations is contained in Appendix C of Part 1: Knightsbridge Neighbourhood Plan to support developers in understanding how, on a case by case basis, impacts of construction activity might be mitigated. - 4.65 From the beginning of 2018, the Considerate Constructors Scheme (CCS) will issue new guidelines for monitors to ask: 'Are all reasonable efforts being made to minimise the impact of vibration and of air, light and noise pollution?'; and 'How is vibration and air, light and noise pollution measured and managed to minimise effect?'
-Answers to these questions will contribute to the identification of best practices and improved industry practices. - 4.66 Therefore a policy framework at the Knightsbridge level, that complements the Westminster Code of Construction Practice and CCS, is required that is relevant to the issues faced in the Area and avoids the need to repeat comments from the community on many similar planning applications.
-This should apply to planning permissions predominantly for Level 4 or larger developments, but may be relevant to Level 5 or 6 development.

-The application of the policy can contribute towards the achievement of SDGs 6: Ensure availability and sustainable management of water and sanitation for all; 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and 12: Ensure sustainable
+Outside of the Neighbourhood Plan, the Forum has provided its own best practice that development proposals are encouraged to follow in order to minimise disruption to local communities.
+This is available on the Forum's website. - 4.66 In 2018, the Considerate Constructors Scheme (CCS) issued new guidelines for monitors to ask: 'Are all reasonable efforts being made to minimise the impact of vibration and of air, light and noise pollution?'; and 'How is vibration and air, light and noise pollution measured and managed to minimise effect?'
+Answers to these questions will contribute to the identification of best practices and improved industry practices. - 4.67 Therefore a policy framework at the Knightsbridge level, that complements the Westminster Code of Construction Practice and CCS, is required that is relevant to the issues faced in the Area and avoids the need to repeat comments from the community on many similar planning applications. - 4.68 The application of the policy can contribute towards the achievement of SDGs 6: Ensure availability and sustainable management of water and sanitation for all; 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and 12: Ensure sustainable consumption and production patterns.